.45 Colt: Uses

 Winchester, Marlin Firearms, Henry Repeating Arms, Chiappa Firearms, Rossi, Uberti, Cimarron Firearms and other manufacturers produce lever-action rifles chambered in .45 Colt.
 Colt has resumed production of the Single-Action Army, and many SAA replicas and near-replicas as well as modern-design single-actions by Ruger are chambered for this cartridge.

 Influence on other cartridges

 The .45 Colt became the basis for the much more powerful .454 Casull cartridge, with the .454 Casull having a slightly longer case utilizing a small rifle primer in place of the large pistol primer.
-Any .454 Casull revolver will chamber and fire .45 Colt and .45 Schofield, but not the inverse due to the Casull's longer case.
-The .460 S&W Magnum is a longer version of the .454 Casull and the .45 Colt.
+Any .454 Casull revolver will chamber and fire the .45 Colt and the .45 Schofield, but not the inverse due to the Casull's longer case.
+The .460 S&W Magnum is a longer version of the .454 Casull cartridge.
 Likewise, .460 Magnum revolvers can chamber and fire the three shorter cartridges, but again, not the reverse.